 What started out as a personal journey to health and healing with plant-based food has changed into something bigger.

 I am concerned about the environment and animals, about the future of our planet, about the future of my children.
 I am very concerned about the state of the world, about the way we are destroying our planet, how we are mistreating living beings.

 I want to do my best to save our planet.
 I feel so helpless at times, I feel like I can never do enough, but I’m doing the best I can at this moment in my life by eating vegan food, cooking vegan food for my family and teaching my kids about vegan food and environmental issues.
 I am creating recipes and posting on Instagram and my blog in the hopes of inspiring you to eat more plant-based food too.

 As mentioned at the beginning of this post, I believe in bio-individuality.
-Being vegan might not be for everyone, but I believe we all would thrive on a more plant-based whole foods diet.
-You can never go wrong with eating more plant food!
+Being vegan might not be for everyone, but I believe we all would feel better when eating more plant-based whole foods.

 Lots of love from the forest,